If you don't affirm this, then...

 Honest Progressive: Ok, I see your point.
 I'm sorry.
 I'm just so concerned that more people aren't hurt!

-Logic Student: I don't want more people hurt either!
+Logic Student: I don't want more people to be hurt either!
 That's exactly why I want to think carefully through every issue you hear and make sure that it's a valid argument.
 In fact, in the words of my logic book he (God) "...created man with the ability to reason" as he said "Come now, and let us reason together, saith the Lord" (Isaiah 1:18).
 He did this so that we could communicate with him and one another.
 This enables us to love and obey him."
 Indeed, formal logic is UNAVOIDABLE for all people and it is "the science and art of reasoning well" (Introductory Logic, 1).

 If we are bad at logic, then we are bad at thinking and will end up hurting ourselves and others.